Beat the Heat! Tricks to Stay Cool in the Summer

 Brew a pot of peppermint tea, then stick it in the fridge.
 Once it’s nice and cold, wonderhowto.com suggests pouring some into a spray bottle and misting yourself with it.
 Better than water, the menthol in the tea will give your skin a tingly, cool feeling.
-Here are other surprising uses for tea you probably haven't tried.
+Try these tricks to cool your house without AC.

 Freeze a couple of water bottles and place them in front of a floor or desk fan, and you’ll enjoy a much cooler breeze with your makeshift air-conditioner.
 Wikihow.com advises adding salt to the water first to beat the heat longer; apartmenttherapy.com skips the bottles altogether in favor of a bowl of ice water.

 You know aloe vera naturally soothes sunburn, and its cooling properties also work to help you beat the heat.
 Blogger Crunchy Betty offers different recipes to make spray of it, combining witch hazel and peppermint oil.
-Here are aloe vera uses you might not know.
+This is the real reason summer heat makes us so grumpy.